HomeSite Map

 Conclusion

-Whatever the effect the song had, one thing that is evident is McCartney’s natural ability, even at this early stage, to write a well-crafted and impressively structured song.
-Its effective major–to-minor chord structure, its haunting melody line, and its simple but convincing lyrics, make for an indication of the potential for better things to come.
+Whatever effect "P.S.
+I Love You" had on listeners, one thing that is evident is McCartney’s natural ability, even at this early stage, to compose a well-crafted and impressively structured song.
+Its effective major–to-minor chord structure, its somewhat simplistic but convincing lyrics, and its haunting melody line, all make for an indication of the potential for better things to come.

 Song Summary